puzzle/dagger-techlab/content/en/docs/01/1.2/_index.md

 ## How does dagger work under the hood?

-"Dagger is Docker for your CI Pipeline" - Jeremy, propably
+"Dagger is Docker for your CI Pipeline" - Jeremy Adams (propably)

 Let's start at the beginning.
 Contaners have been around since the early 2000's, but only experienced a true upswing once Docker was introduced in 2013, as it mad working with containers easier and more intuitiv.
 Dagger works with similar principals as Docker, this is not surprising as the founder of Docker is also the founder of Dagger.